googleapis/google-cloud-python/packages/google-cloud-ndb/MIGRATION_NOTES.md

 - The `produce_cursors` query option is deprecated.
 Datastore always returns cursors, where it can, and NDB always makes them available when possible.
   This option can be passed in but it will be ignored.
+- The `max` argument to `Model.allocate_ids` and `Model.allocate_ids_async` is
+  no longer supported.
+The Google Datastore API does not support setting a maximum ID, a feature that GAE Datastore presumably had.

 ## Privatization